bhoang8578/garden-productivity/README.md

 desktop app

 using tauri + react + javascript
-- made a switch from electron to tauri because I found that it takes up less
-- space and has better performance than electron, which is typically used for
-- web-based environments and I wanted to try something new with a desktop
+   made a switch from electron to tauri because I found that it takes up less space and has better performance than electron, which is typically used for web-based environments and I wanted to try something new with a desktop app

 commands to run:
 npm run build  -> build the front end React component